newwayland/blog/content/post/from-household-budget-to-electric-motor/index.md

 it overheats.
 The wiring degrades.
 Performance becomes unstable.
 In economic terms, this is inflation.

-MMT is explicit on this point: the actual limit to government spending is not money availability - electrons are effectively infinite - but real resource availability.
+Modern Monetary Theory (MMT) is explicit on this point: the actual limit to government spending is not money availability - electrons are effectively infinite - but real resource availability.